osg-htc/docs/docs/security/osg-ca-manage.md

 Zero or more of these options may be used during an execution of ca\_manage.

-1.  <verbatim>--verbose</verbatim> Provides you with more information depending on the command context.
+1.  `--verbose` Provides you with more information depending on the command context.
-2.   <verbatim>--force</verbatim> Forces the command to run ignoring any checks/warnings.
+2.   `--force` Forces the command to run ignoring any checks/warnings.
 The actual effect is context dependent, and this behavior is noted in the command details below.
-3.   <verbatim>--cert-dir <location></verbatim> This location specifies the path CA directory.
-If this option is not specified then the command will look for $X509\_CERT\_DIR, and $VDT\_LOCATION/globus/TRUSTED\_CA respectively.
+3.   `--cert-dir <location>` This location specifies the path CA directory.
+If this option is not specified then the command will look for `$X509_CERT_DIR`, and `$VDT_LOCATION/globus/TRUSTED_CA` respectively.
 If none of these directories can be found, the command will exit with an error.
-4.  <verbatim>--auto-refresh </verbatim> This option will indicate if this permissible to fetch CAs and CRLs as deemed necessary by this tool.
+4.  `--auto-refresh ` This option will indicate if this permissible to fetch CAs and CRLs as deemed necessary by this tool.
 For example at the end of an addCA/removeCA it would be advisable to refresh the CA list and the corresponding CRLs.
 Default is **not** to refresh, unless the admin requests it by specifying this option.
-5.  <verbatim>--version</verbatim> Prints the version of the vdt-ca-certs-manager tool.
+5.  `--version` Prints the version of the vdt-ca-certs-manager tool.
-6.  <verbatim>--help | --usage</verbatim> Print usage information.
+6.  `--help | --usage` Print usage information.
 Show a brief explanatory text for using osg-ca-manage.

 ### Explanation of commands ###